trozware/troznet/content/post/2019/swiftui-for-mac-3.md

 }
 ```

 To configure the alert itself, I added an alert modifier to the outmost view in this view.
-The `dialogResult` string is a diagnostic so that I can confirm that the results of the various dialogs get passed back to the parent view.
+The `dialogResult` string is a diagnostic that I can use to confirm that the results of the various dialogs get passed back to the parent view.

 ```swift
   Alert(title: Text("Alert"),